Welcome to your environment! You can order everything from your assortment with your personal budget here.

 Induction

 Cooking with induction is a lot safer.
 An induction cooktop always has a child safety lock, so your offspring can't just change the settings.
 The cooktop only works when there's a pan on it and immediately turns off when you remove the pan.
-That's useful, if you ever forget to turn off the hob.
+That's useful, if you ever forget to turn off the cooktop.

 Caitlin